jacobmoyle/connect_four/README.md

 # connect_four
 By Erica, Kei, Kelvin and Jacob

+* Make pull requests to the staging branch
 * Please name working branch after feature
 * Notify team when merging and pushing
 * Work through merge conflicts as a team